-I love my children, I really do and I know how lucky I am to have them but my god, some mornings feel like complete and utter torture.
+I love my children, I really do and I know how lucky I am to have them but my god, some school day mornings feel like complete and utter torture.

 Not weekend mornings.
 Oh no. Not school holiday mornings either.
 It is those school day mornings.
 And currently, I am feeling like there are rather a lot of them.